Metro Atlanta Skills Challenge

 • Heavy Equipment Operations

-will be shared by Central Georgia Skills Challenge leaders through the below link in mid-August 2026.
+will be shared by Metro Atlanta Skills Challenge leaders in mid-August 2026.

 Congratulations to the 2025 Metro Atlanta Skills Challenge winners!